wbamberg/idl-reference/docs/nsIEditor.md

 removeAttribute() deletes aAttribute from the attribute list of aElement.
 If aAttribute is not an attribute of aElement, nothing is done.

-@param aElement      the content element to operate on
-@param aAttribute    the string representation of the attribute to get

 #### Parameters ####